 How Common Is Workplace Sexual Harassment?

 This means there could have been approximately 300,000 instances of workplace sexual harassment in this country from 2018 to 2021.
 This figure is alarming.
 If you’re a victim of sexual harassment at work, you’re not alone, and you have a right to legal relief.
-A good sexual harassment attorney in Winston-Salem can help you get relief.
+An experienced sexual harassment attorney in Winston-Salem can help you.